Toblex222/Toblex222/Excel/Readme.md

 Toblex, [31-May-26 10:31 PM]
-##FINANCE DASHBOARD PORTFOLIO REPORT
+## FINANCE DASHBOARD PORTFOLIO REPORT

--Executive Summary
+# Executive Summary

 This project presents an interactive Finance Summary Dashboard designed to provide management with a centralized view of revenue, expenses, profitability, and departmental performance.
 The dashboard enables stakeholders to make data-driven decisions through dynamic filtering and visual analytics.

 ---

-#Project Objective
+# Project Objective

 The objective of this project is to analyze organizational financial performance, identify revenue and expense trends, evaluate departmental contributions, and provide actionable business insights through an interactive Excel dashboard.

 ---

-#Business Problem
+# Business Problem

 Organizations often struggle with monitoring financial performance when data is scattered across multiple reports and spreadsheets.
 Management required a centralized reporting solution that would provide quick access to key financial metrics, profitability analysis, expense monitoring, and departmental performance evaluation.

 ---

-Dataset Description
+# Dataset Description

 The dataset contains financial transaction records with the following fields: